 What is WE:Shape?

-lens, the lab facilitates artistic project, research, workshops, dialogues, and collaborative formats that support the development of sustainable, inclusive, and trauma-aware artistic and educational environments.
+With a particular emphasis on body-centered artistic practices, WE:Shape approaches the body as a site of memory, vulnerability, creativity, and embodied knowledge.
+Through this lens, the lab facilitates artistic projects, research-based inquiry, workshops, dialogues, and collaborative formats that support the development of inclusive, sustainable, and trauma-aware artistic and educational environments—without positioning itself as a clinical or therapeutic framework.

 What WE:Shape Offers: